Gaia DR3 Variable White Dwarfs vetted by ZTF: Period search with ZTF data

 \subsection{Evaluating the ZTF cross-match query}

-ZTF data is cross-matched with \textit{Gaia} by spatial constraint with a cone search of radius 10 arcsec.
+ZTF data are cross-matched with \textit{Gaia} by spatial constraint with a cone search of radius 10 arcsec.
 Each cross-match must have time series in both bands (Zg and Zr) and have at least 20 measurements per band.
 If multiple objects match the query constraint, the closest positional match will be selected.
 This selection is enabled automatically by the \textit{One to One Match} option in the ZTF archive.
 Among our 1423 variable white dwarf candidates, there are 894 stars with ZTF data available in both bands.
 However, wrong cross-matches can still happen, and additional steps to check the query are necessary.
-To detect potential erroneous cross-matches, we examine each data point's Euclidean distance between the residuals of three linear regressions: the angular distance between \textit{Gaia} and ZTF coordinates versus \textit{Gaia} proper motion, the Zg mag versus \textit{Gaia} BP mag, and the Zr mag versus \textit{Gaia} RP mag.
-The linear functions are fitted using SciPy's \texttt{curve\_fit}, and shown in Figure~\ref{fig:verifying_crossmatch}.
+To detect potential erroneous cross-matches, we examine each data point's Euclidean distance between the normalized residuals of three linear regressions (done over the 894 stars with ZTF data available): the angular distance between \textit{Gaia} and ZTF coordinates versus \textit{Gaia} proper motion, the Zg mag versus \textit{Gaia} BP mag, and the Zr mag versus \textit{Gaia} RP mag.
+The fitted lines are fitted using SciPy's \texttt{curve\_fit}, and shown in Figure~\ref{fig:verifying_crossmatch}.
 The computed relationships are:

 in which $\theta$ is the angular distance (in arcseconds) between \textit{Gaia} and ZTF coordinates, $\mu$ is the \textit{Gaia} DR3 proper motion (in milli-arcseconds per year), $Zg$ and $Zr$ are the ZTF magnitude measurements, and $BP$ and $RP$ are the \textit{Gaia} magnitude measurements.